zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 - .aac: Small file size with low sound fidelity

 Ensure that the directory to save the recording file exists and is writable.
-Called this method after joining a channel.
+Call this method after joining a channel.
 The recording automatically stops when the `LeaveChannel` method is called.

 <table>
 <colgroup>